-COVID-19 brought to light the need for broadband.
+The pandemic brought to light the need for broadband in some areas.
 The need was always there, but when so many had to work from home and students had to take classes online, the urgency for it increased.
-Understanding that need should help with increased adoption of broadband.
+Understanding that need should help bolster the adoption rate of broadband.

-Long before the pandemic, FTC was working on educating the people in its territory.
-Part of the process was developing a video for FTC's local TV station.
-The video was split into shorter videos for its website.
+With that in mind, FTC, long before COVID, was working on educating the people in its territory.

+Part of the process was developing a video for FTC's all-local TV station.
+The video was split into shorter videos to be posted on the company's website.
 The company also developed a speed calculator, which, after receiving user information, calculates the needed bandwidth.
 FTC has also attempted to educate through newsletters, blogs, social media and advertising.

-FTC devoted a section on its website to fiber.
+FTC devoted a section on its website to fiber and broadband.
 It details the progress of FTC's ongoing fiber project, including an online tool that shows the maximum speed available at an address.